 She is a lawyer and she holds an LLM in International Law from the London School of Economics and Political Science (LSE).
 She also graduated from summer courses on Cinema from London St. Martin's School of Arts and London Film Academy.

 She was a volunteer in event coordination management and implemented fundraising and PR campaigns to the Venice Biennial Foundation and other cultural institutions as Belgian Museums like Magritte and Autoworld ones in Brussels.She also worked for the corporate sector as Business Development Manager in charge of growing portfolio of clients.She began her career as a young diplomat and she worked in positions in NY, London and Brussels where she acquired experience working with PR and events on international relations issues, some of them related to the global agenda on human rights and democratisation.

-Giulia Ballarin started working at EIUC in October 2016 and is Communication and Fundraising Assistant.
+Giulia Ballarin started working at EIUC in October 2016 and is Communication and Fundraising Officer.
 She assists the department in various activities such as planning and postings on institutional’s social media, graphic designs and photographs, editing and fundraising projects.

 She obtained a BA in Modern and Contemporary Languages and Civilisations followed by a MA in English and American Studies, both at Ca’ Foscari University of Venice, with two study experiences abroad at the University of Leeds and the University of Graz.
 In 2016 she completed a Master in Publishing: Design and Management at the University of Verona.